cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 ## Decision

-Starting from the work in [ADR 31](./adr-031-msg-service.md), we introduce the following inter-module communication system to replace the existing keeper paradigm.
-These two pieces together are intended to form the basis of a Cosmos SDK v1.0 that provides the necessary stability and encapsulation guarantees that allow a thriving module ecosystem to emerge.
+Starting from the work in [ADR 021](./adr-021-protobuf-query-encoding.md) and [ADR 31](./adr-031-msg-service.md), we introduce the following inter-module communication system to replace the existing keeper paradigm.
+These pieces are intended to form the basis of a Cosmos SDK v1.0 that provides the necessary stability and encapsulation guarantees that allow a thriving module ecosystem to emerge.

 ### New "Keeper" Paradigm